luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 ## Creating a release {#creating-a-release}

-Now the `myapp:latest` image should contain everything we need to build a release.
-I use [distillery](https://github.com/bitwalker/distillery) for creating the actual release.
-On installation it creates a configuration file, and last I checked, it should provide the default options you'll want.
-Either way, be sure `include_erts:` is set to `true`.
+Now we're ready to create a release.
+I use [distillery](https://github.com/bitwalker/distillery) for this part.
+Upon installation it creates a configuration file.

 ```elixir
 environment :prod do